Flutterwave/Node-v3/documentation/otp.md

 ##  Validate Otp

-This describes how to validate an otp
+This section describes how to validate an OTP.

 ```javascript